cutestar0701/EdiusFlexnetCrackz/README.md

 # EdiusFlexnetCrackz
-This project help you to register Edius Workgroup 9 & 10 permanent version.
+This project help you to register Edius Workgroup 9 & 10 permanent license.

 You can donwload the latest version from https://www.edius.net/edius_download.html